Get A Library Card

-- Applications for a Library card are available at the main Circulation Desk.
+- You may register for a Grandview Library card on our website www.ghpl.org (click on My Account) or in person in the Circulation department.
 You need to come to the Library and show a form of identification to verify your address and Ohio residency.
-A picture ID with your current address is best; a picture ID with a piece of mail with your current address is also acceptable.
-Cards (and renewals) will only be issued in person.
+A photo ID with your current address is best; a photo ID with a piece of mail (a bill, lease, etc.) is also acceptable.
+Library cards will only be issued in person.

 - Apply online for temporary Grandview Library card ("click here to register now").
 This speeds up your card application process - just visit the Library to verify your information and get a permanent card.
 The temporary "card", which expires after 30 days, allows you to immediately:

 - Each person will be assigned a "PIN" (Personal Identification Number), which is the last four digits of your phone number, unless you have chosen a different number sequence.
 See below for details about using your PIN number.

 Your password (formerly called a "PIN" or Personal Identification Number) is the last four digits of your phone number unless you have chosen a different one.
 Your password increases the security of your Library card.

 - Your account on the Library's website.